 Sometimes I wonder how a specific food gives an identity to a place.
 This is exactly the same case for Pav Bhaji or Mumbai.
 When we talk about Pav Bhaji, we can easily relate Mumbai and vice versa.

-Why the name Pav Bhaji?
+Why is it called Pav Bhaji?

 The name of the dish is very significant which has the local connection hence it became the trademark of that place.
 In Mumbai dinner rolls are called ‘Pav’ and in Marathi vegetables are called ‘Bhaji’.
 So together the dish is called Pav Bhaji.
 It is also known as Bhaji Pav.

 History of Pav Bhaji is quite interesting.
-Portuguese came through Western ghats and they have significant contribution in West Indian Cuisine.
+Portuguese came through Western Ghats and they have significant contribution in West Indian Cuisine.
 Dinner rolls or Pav entered Western region with Portuguese and well established there.

 It was heard that in 1850s Pav Bhaji was originated.
 There were Textile mills in Mumbai where lunch time was very less so the workers had to finish their lunch fast hence a quick fix meal (which we call fast food) was started and later street vendors started selling them.

-Is Pav Bhaji Spicy?
+Is Pav Bhaji spicy?

 As we know the spice level of Maharashtrian cuisine is high, Pav Bhaji is not exceptional.
 However, lots of tomato is used in the bhaji and excess tanginess is balanced with the level of spice.
 If you are unable to eat spicy food you can reduce the quantity of spice.